 Programs & Initiatives

 The Governor’s School Leadership Academy (GSLA) provides high-quality, selective, statewide leadership preparation and support designed to develop high-capacity school leaders across Georgia.
-In partnership with Gwinnett County Public Schools and the Chief Turnaround Office, the GSLA will help ensure that every Georgia school is led by a transformational leader capable of maximizing student achievement.
+Through strategic partnerships with other state agencies, Georgia universities, and local school districts, the GSLA will help ensure that every Georgia school is led by transformational leaders capable of maximizing student achievement.

 The Graduates Ready to Attain Success in Postsecondary (GRASP) Program Grant aims to support selected Georgia high schools as they work to increase student success in achieving high school graduation, completing postsecondary programs, and productively participating in the workforce.